 - The city of Flint – $20 million

 - McLaren Hospitals – $5 million

 - Rowe Professional Services – $1.25 million

 When Flint residents filed the lawsuit, they outlined specific parameters in order to qualify for the settlement.

 Specifically, the settlement included anyone who was exposed to contaminated water from the Flint Water Treatment Plant between April 25th, 2014, and November 16th, 2020.

 Anyone who thinks they qualify will need to provide proof of exposure, such as hospital or other medical records.

 How Do You Get a Settlement With Flint?

-You’ll also have to provide proof of exposure in the form of blood or bone tests.
-In addition, a cognitive test and certain hospital records, such as birth certificates, are required in certain instances.
+To get a settlement with Flint, people had to provide proof of exposure in the form of blood or bone tests.
+In addition, a cognitive test and certain hospital records, such as birth certificates, were required in certain instances.

 The Way Forward